sulcgroup/oxdna-viewer/README.md

 **Webm**: The preferred type for most modern video players, though note that older versions of PowerPoint do not play nice with it.
 If this is an issue, either save a Gif or convert the Webm to a different format using other software (note that this will not work in Firefox).
 **Gif**: Larger file size, but highly portable (note that this will not work in Chrome while running locally).
 **PNG/JPEG**: Will download a .zip file with every frame saved as a image of the specified type.
 Can be converted to video formats using other software such as ffmpeg or ImageJ.

+### Inpout Format
+The topology and trajectory/configuration have to be in oxDNA format.
+You can convert from other formats (such as PDB, LAMMPS, caDNAno) using TacoxDNA converter: http://tacoxdna.sissa.it/

 ---